shaunkatona/prosvcons/README.md

 - email already exists message
 - add createDate and lastLoginDate to user.js
     - update those when logging in and signing up
-- add a userID to lists
+- add a public/private flag on lists
 - public users can't hack URL to view/edit/update anything
 - only correct users can hack URL to view/edit/update anything